wangguanan/light-reid/reidpapers/README.md

-# ReID paper readings
+# reid papers

-It summarises recent reid papers published on TOP CV conference, including CVPR, ICCV and ECCV.
+this repo summarises recent reid papers published on TOP CV conference, including but not limited to CVPR, ICCV and ECCV.